Early Life of Toru Dutt

-Toru Dutt was born on 4 March 1856 in the prosperous and cultured Hindu family of the Dattas of Rambagan, Calcutta.
+Toru Dutt was born on 4th March 1856 in prosperous and cultured Hindu family of the Dattas of Rambagan, Kolkata.
 Toru hails from a well-educated family.
 She was the daughter of Gobinda Chandra Dutt and Kshetramoni.
 Her father was a linguist and a versifier and he gave the best possible English education to his children.
 Toru Dutt was the youngest of the three children.
-She had a brother named Abju and a sister named Aru They were educated in France and England.
+She had a brother named Abju and a sister named Aru.
+They were educated in France and England.
 They were not sent to school, but had private tutors to teach them English literature and western music.
-Both the sisters earned fame for their literary. .
-She lost her brother and sister in 1865.In her poem `Our Casurina Tree` she mourns the death of her brother and sister.
-Her grandfather, Rasamay Dutt was a great lover of English literature who was known for his progressive views.
-He was the first Indian Commissioner of the Court of Small Causes and was one of the founders of the Hindu college.The famous administrator, writer and historian, Romesh Chunder Dutt was her cousin.
+She continued her higher French Studies in England and she attended the Higher Lectures for Women at the University while living in Cambridge 1871-1873.

-Toru felt the first staggering blow of fate at nine when her only brother Abju died.
-The shock was tremendous and the two sisters, Toru and Aru, turned to literature for consolation, trying to drown their grief in the repeated readings of Milton's Paradise Lost.
+She was deeply interested in French history and politics, and published A Scene from Contemporary History of France.
+Her ‘Ancient Ballads’ and ‘Legends of India’ were the beginning of a new dawn in Indo-Anglican writing.
+She was a devout Christian and translated ‘The Blood of Jesus’ into Bengali.
+She felt the first staggering blow of fate at nine when her only brother Abju died.
+The shock was tremendous and the two sisters, Toru and Aru, turned to literature for consolation, trying to drown their grief in the repeated readings of Milton's ‘Paradise Lost’.
 Within a few years her sister also died leaving her alone.

 Critics describe her as the "fragile blossom" that withered so fast.
-The well-known poet and novelist Andre Theuriet showered much praise on A Sheaf Gleaned in French Field.
-Her last poem " AMon Pere" is praised worldwide and is considered "faultless".
+The well-known poet and novelist Andre Theuriet showered much praise on her.
+Her last poem "A Mon Pere" is praised worldwide and is considered "faultless".
 She was in a hurry to put in as much work as possible, to project and interpret India's past and glorious tradition to the English-speaking world.
-Though English by education, she was an Indian through and through.
+Though English by education, she was an Indian entirely.
 E.J.
-Thompson wrote about her, "Toru Dutt remains one of the most astonishing woman that ever lived… fiery and unconquerable of soul.
+Thompson wrote about her, "Toru Dutt remains as one of the most astonishing woman that ever lived fiery and unconquerable of soul.
 These poems are sufficient to place Toru Dutt in the small class of women who have written English verse that can stand".